turingschool-projects/dsst-summer/sessions/intro-to-css-animations.md

 ### Code Pen #5 :facepunch: :dizzy_face:
 Go crazy.
 Experiment with all you've just learned and make a 4-stage animation(s).
 Hint: code pen #4 was a 2-stage animation.

+## Closing

+- What is one new thing that you learned about CSS animations that wasn't covered in the lesson?
+- What are two questions that you have about what we covered?
+- Could you have too many animations/transitions/transformations on a website or application?
+Defend your answer.